-Moody's Investors Service has assigned Aa1 ratings to the Commonwealth of Massachusetts' \$100 million General Obligation Bonds Consolidated Loan of 2017 Series C, \$400 million General Obligation Bonds Consolidated Loan of 2017 Series D and \$216.7 million General Obligation Refunding Bonds 2017 Series D. The bonds are expected to sell on June 21.
+Moody's Investors Service has assigned Aa1 ratings to the Commonwealth of Massachusetts' \$300 million General Obligation Bonds, Consolidated Loan of 2017, Series E; \$300 million General Obligation Bonds, Consolidated Loan of 2017 Series F; and \$218.1 million General Obligation Refunding Bonds, 2017 Series E. The bonds are expected to sell on October 18.
 The outlook is stable.

-The Aa1 ratings are based on the commonwealth's full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
-The rating also reflects large education and health care sectors that generate high wages and bolster employment, as well as state debt and pension liabilities that are among the highest in the nation.
+The Aa1 ratings are based on the Commonwealth's full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
+The rating also reflects large education and health care sectors, which generate high wages and bolster employment, as well as state debt and pension liabilities that are among the highest in the nation.

-Exhibit 2 Massachusetts' Debt Burden Continues to Significantly Exceed National Median
+Exhibit 1 Massachusetts' Debt Burden Continues to Significantly Exceed National Median